Osa Odighizuwa: Professional career

+Dallas Cowboys

-Odighizuwa was selected by the Dallas Cowboys in the third round (75th overall) of the 2021 NFL Draft.
+Odighizuwa was selected by the Dallas Cowboys in the third round (75th overall) of the 2021 NFL draft.
 He signed his four-year rookie contract with Dallas on June 10, 2021.

 Heading into his first training camp in the NFL, Odighizuwa was listed as a starting defensive tackle on the Cowboys' training camp depth chart alongside veteran Neville Gallimore.
 He faced competition from Trysten Hill and Chauncey Golston for his starting job.
 After the NFL preseason, head coach Mike McCarthy officially named Odighizuwa a starting defensive tackle.

 Odighizuwa made his first career start and NFL debut in the Cowboys' Week 1 loss to the Tampa Bay Buccaneers.
 He had a quiet debut, recording just one assist in the loss.
 Odighizuwa was relatively quiet for the first two games of the season, but he had an excellent game in Week 3 against the Philadelphia Eagles.
 In that game, Odighizuwa recorded his first career sack on quarterback Jalen Hurts and posted 1.5 sacks, two solo tackles, and a tackle for loss during the 41–21 win.
 Odighizuwa posted another 0.5 sack, two more solo tackles, and another tackle for loss the following week in a 36–28 victory over the Carolina Panthers.
 Odighizuwa recorded his third straight tackle for loss in a Week 5 victory against the New York Giants.
 In a 30–16 loss in Week 9 against the Denver Broncos, Odighizuwa recorded his fourth career tackle for loss.
 In a 27–17 Week 13 victory against the New Orleans Saints, Odighizuwa recorded four solo tackles and two for a loss.

 Odighizuwa finished his rookie season appearing in 16 games (12 starts) and recorded 21 solo tackles, 6 tackles for loss, 11 quarterback hits, and two sacks.
 He played in 57% of the Cowboys' defensive snaps during the season.

 On March 4, 2025, Odighizuwa signed a four-year, $80 million contract extension with the Cowboys.

+San Francisco 49ers

+On March 12, 2026, the Cowboys traded Odighizuwa to the San Francisco 49ers in exchange for a 2026 third-round pick (No. 92: Jaishawn Barham).